-What happens to the tracer?
+What happens to the radioactive tracer?

-Most of the radioactive tracer passes out of your body in your urine or stool.
-The rest simply goes away over time.
+Drink plenty of water for 24 hours after your scan to help your body get rid of the tracer.
+Most of it will leave your body in your urine or stool.
+The rest will go away over time.